japinol7/the-codemaster/README.md

 	    > Additional keys for debug mode:
 			  ^ L_Alt + numpad_divide:  toggle logger to debug/info.
 Print info for hits, etc
-			  ^ n:              print a list of all NPCs in all levels, ordered by level ^ + shifth + n:   print a list of all NPCs in all levels, ordered by NPC name ^d:    print debug information to the console
+			  ^ n:             print a list of all NPCs in all levels, ordered by level ^ + Shift + n:   print a list of all NPCs in all levels, ordered by NPC name Alt + n:         print a list of all items in all levels, ordered by level Alt + Shift + n: print a list of all items in all levels, ordered by item name ^d:    print debug information to the console
 			  ^l:    write debug information to a log file